glampert/reverse-engineering-dungeon-siege/README.md

 Relevant source code for this project is located inside the `source/` directory.
-The `misc/` directory contains additional information such as more detailed description of the file formats, a couple screenshots from extracted models, among other things not directly related to the code. `build/` is just an empty dummy dir, but when compiling the source, that's where the binaries are outputted.
+The `misc/` directory contains additional information such as more detailed description of the file formats, screenshots from extracted models, among other things not directly related to the code. `build/` is just an empty dummy dir, but when compiling the source, that's where the binaries are outputted.